KodyPay/kody-clientsdk-php/README.md

-# Kody PHP7 gRPC Client
+# Kody PHP gRPC Client

 ## Description
 The Kody PHP gRPC Client is an SDK generated from protobuf protocols to facilitate communication with the Kody Payments Gateway.
 This library provides a simple and efficient way to integrate Kody payment functionalities into your PHP applications.